Your online store is all set up. Your systems are fully tested and in place. What can go wrong?

 4. Where Consumers Read Reviews

 The importance of reviews cannot be denied.
 But as these online review statistics show, it’s also crucial to diversify the places where customers can read reviews about your products and business.
+You’ll also want to make sure you’re actively responding to external review sites to manage your brand image.

 5. Average Number of Reviews Consumers Read Online

-But that doesn’t mean that the more reviews your company or product has, the merrier.
+But this doesn’t mean that the more reviews your company or product has, the merrier.
 As a matter of fact, the number of reviews a product has generates different levels of trust in consumers.

 6. How Many People Leave Online Reviews